olijf/docker-gnuradio-soapy/README.md

 # Gnuradio + soapy docker
-This repo contains a [Dockerfile](Dockerfile) that builds a Gnuradio image with SoapySDR support.
+This repo contains a [`Dockerfile`](Dockerfile) that builds a Gnuradio image with SoapySDR support.
-Included is a sample script `radio.py` that can sniff Zigbee traffic.
-To check the source code of the script open the grc in gnu radio companion.
-[ieee802_15_4_oqpsk_ph.py](ieee802_15_4_oqpsk_phy.py) is provided by the excelent [gr-ieee802-15-4](https://github.com/bastibl/gr-ieee802-15-4) and is used to decode the Zigbee traffic (its under examples).
+Included is a sample flowgraph [`radio.grc`](radio.grc) that can sniff Zigbee traffic.
+To check the source code of the script open the grc in gnu radio companion. the hier block [ieee802_15_4_oqpsk_ph.py](https://github.com/bastibl/gr-ieee802-15-4/blob/maint-3.10/examples/ieee802_15_4_OQPSK_PHY.grc) is provided by the excelent [gr-ieee802-15-4](https://github.com/bastibl/gr-ieee802-15-4) and is used to decode the Zigbee traffic (its under examples).

 ## Usage
 ### Build